Get Bricks

 One of the icons shows when the button is not active and the other icon shows when the button is active.

 We’ll also add custom CSS and custom classes to the Div and the icons.
-The Div should have a custom class .toggle-button with the following custom CSS:
+The Div should have a custom class .toggle-button

-root .toggle-close-icon {
+%root% .toggle-close-icon {

 display: none;